lucius-yu/lucius-yu.github.io/_posts/2016-11-02-docker-quick-guide.md

 ### Build an image from your Dockerfile

-build your new image by typing the following command
+build your new image by typing the following command. with --rm option, docker will remove dangling images after sucessfully build

 ```
-docker build -t docker-whale .
+docker build --rm=true -t docker-whale .
 ```

 ### Learn about the build process